The Devil's Advocate (1997 film): Critical response

 Al Pacino received positive reviews for his performance as Satan under the guise of John Milton.
 The character was named after the author of Paradise Lost.

-Review aggregation website Rotten Tomatoes assigned the film an approval rating of 65%, based on 66 reviews, with an average rating of 6.3/10.
+Review aggregation website Rotten Tomatoes assigned the film an approval rating of 65%, based on 66 reviews, with an average rating of 6.6/10.
 The site's critics consensus states: "Though it is ultimately somewhat undone by its own lofty ambitions, The Devil's Advocate is a mostly effective blend of supernatural thrills and character exploration."
 Metacritic gives the film a weighted average score of 60 out of 100, based on 19 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on a scale of A+ to F.

 Roger Ebert of the Chicago Sun-Times wrote, "The movie never fully engaged me; my mind raced ahead of the plot, and the John Grisham stuff clashed with the Exorcist stuff."

 In The New York Times, Janet Maslin complimented the "gratifyingly light touch" of using John Milton's name, and special effects with "gimmicks well tethered to reality".

 David Denby wrote in New York magazine that The Devil's Advocate was "preposterously entertaining" and predicted that it would get viewers debating.

 Entertainment Weekly gave it a B, with Owen Gleiberman declaring it "at once silly, overwrought, and almost embarrassingly entertaining", and crediting Pacino for his performance.
-Gleiberman later declared that Pacino had won the magazine's yearly award for Best Overacting.
+Gleiberman later declared Pacino had won the magazine's yearly award for Best Overacting.

 Varietys Todd McCarthy declared it "fairly entertaining", displaying "a nearly operatic sense of absurdity and excess".